-WAIVER OF FCAT REQUIREMENTS FOR GRADUATION FOR STUDENTS WITH DISABILITIES
+WAIVER OF FCAT/FCAT 2.0 and EOC ASSESSMENT RESULTS FOR GRADUATION FOR STUDENTS WITH DISABILITIES

-Sections 1003.43(11) and 1003.428(8), F.S., provide for the waiver of the FCAT requirement for graduation with a standard diploma for certain students with disabilities who have met all other requirements for graduation with a standard diploma, except a passing score on the FCAT.
-In order for the FCAT graduation requirement to be waived, the IEP team must meet to determine whether or not the FCAT can accurately measure the student's abilities, taking into consideration allowable accommodations.
+Sections 1003.43(11) and 1003.428(8), F.S., provide for the waiver of the FCAT/FCAT 2.0 assessment results for graduation with a standard diploma, except a passing score on the FCAT/FCAT 2.0.
+In order for the FCAT/FCAT 2.0 graduation requirement to be waived, the IEP team must meet to determine whether or not the FCAT/FCAT 2.0 can accurately measure the student's abilities, taking into consideration allowable accommodations.
 In accordance with the Individuals with Disabilities Education Act (IDEA), students with disabilities may receive services through the public school system through age 21 (i.e., until their 22nd birthday or, at the option of the school district, the end of the semester or school year in which the student turns age 22) or until they graduate with a standard diploma, whichever occurs first.
 In accordance with Sections 1003.428(8) and 1003.43(11), F.S., each school district must provide instruction to prepare students with disabilities to demonstrate proficiency in the skills and competencies necessary for successful grade-to-grade progression and high school graduation.

-In order to be considered for the waiver from the FCAT graduation requirement, the student must:
+In order to be considered for the waiver from the FCAT/FCAT 2.0 graduation requirement, the student must:

-- be identified as a student with a disability, as defined in Section 1007.02(2), F.S.; - have an IEP; - have been provided with instruction to prepare students to demonstrate proficiency in the core content knowledge and skills necessary for grade-to-grade progression and high school graduation; - have taken the Grade 10 FCAT with appropriate allowable accommodations at least twice (once in the 10th grade and once in the 11th grade); and, - be progressing towards meeting the state's 24 credit/course and 2.0 cumulative grade point average (GPA) requirements and any other district requirements for graduation with a standard diploma.
+- be identified as a student with a disability, as defined in Section 1007.02(2), F.S.; - have an IEP; - have been provided with instruction to prepare students to demonstrate proficiency in the core content knowledge and skills necessary for grade-to-grade progression and high school graduation;

+- have taken the Grade 10 FCAT/FCAT 2.0 with appropriate allowable accommodations at least twice (once in the 10th grade and once in the 11th grade); and, - be progressing towards meeting the state's 24 credit/course and 2.0 cumulative grade point average (GPA) requirements and any other district requirements for graduation with a standard diploma.

-Additionally, to ensure that each student has had every opportunity to pass the FCAT, participation in FCAT during March of the senior year is recommended.
+Additionally, to ensure that each student has had every opportunity to pass the FCAT/FCAT 2.0, participation in FCAT/FCAT 2.0 during April of the senior year is recommended.

-Section 1003.428(8)(b)2., F.S., permits the IEP team to waive the end-of-course assessment results for the purpose of determining the student's course grade and credit, if the IEP team determines that the end-of-course assessment cannot accurately measure the student's abilities, taking into consideration all allowable accommodations.
+Section 1003.428(8)(b)2., F.S., permits the IEP team to waive the EOC assessment results for the purpose of determining the student's course grade and credit, if the IEP team determines that the EOC assessment cannot accurately measure the student's abilities, taking into consideration all allowable accommodations.

-In accordance with Section 1003.433(1), F.S., a student who transfers from another state in the 11th or 12th grade must pass the Grade 10 FCAT or an alternate assessment that is concordant with the FCAT; earn a 2.0 GPA; and meet all requirements of the school, district, or state from which he or she is transferring or meet Florida's course requirements in order to earn a standard diploma.
+In accordance with Section 1003.433(1), F.S., a student who transfers from another state in the 11th or 12th grade must pass the Grade 10 FCAT or an alternative assessment that is concordant with the FCAT; earn a 2.0 GPA; and meet all requirements of the school, district, or state from which he or she is transferring or meet Florida's course requirements in order to earn a standard diploma.
 A transfer student may be considered for the FCAT waiver.
 For additional information as it relates to military families, please refer to the Interstate Compact on Educational Opportunity for Military Children.